 However through the 1950’ to the present, Fender Telecaster and Stratocaster are THE solid body guitars.

 Fields sought to build a high quality semi-hollow body instrument during the CBS era.
-Gibson had already set the standard with their set neck design.
-Guild thin line guitars featured a set neck.
+Gibson had already set the standard with their set neck design and Guild thin line guitars featured a set neck.
 However Fender's Starcaster featured a bolt on neck with 3 bolts.
+This was not a popular feature.

 The Starcaster production lasted from 1976 ending in 1980 (or 1982 depending upon sources.)
 Unfortunately the Starcaster was commercially unsuccessful.
 At the time guitarists envisioned Fender guitars as solid body, single coil pickup instruments and Gibson as hollow or semi-hollow instruments with humbucking pickups.